towtin/scrapeTools/README.md

 I mainly used `axios` for the functionality and `proxyscrape.com` for the free elite proxies api source.

 ## ⭐ Support
-Support this project by ⭐ Starring this repo
+Support this project by ⭐ Starring this repo <br />
-📍 10 ⭐ - will add http header generator and develop this project into npm package.
+📍 10 ⭐ - will add http header generator and develop this project into npm package.<br />
 📍 100 ⭐ - will develop captcha and cloudflare bot detection bypass tool.

 ---